Interest Rate Risk of Bonds

 The full-valuation approach works well for option-free bonds, but the analysis becomes more complicated if the bonds have embedded options, such as being callable or putable.
 For instance, if the bonds are callable, then any price increases will be capped by the call price and the price increase of the bond will slow as the call price is approached.
 If the bond is putable, then decreases in the bond price will have a floor at the putable price, which is usually par value.
 If the bond's price falls below this, then the bondholder can sell the bond back to the issuer for the put price.
 Hence, the price decline slows as the put price is approached, then levels off at the put price.

 Floating rate securities also have complications.
 The floating rate is usually a specified number of basis points above a benchmark, such as a U.S. Treasury.
 The rate is reset at specific time intervals, such as every month or every 6 months, and there is usually a cap on the interest rate of the security, which is the maximum amount of interest that can be earned.
-While the interest rate is below the cap, a given change in interest rates will result in larger price changes the more time that is left until the reset date.
-The market may also demand a greater basis point spread than is being offered by the security, resulting in lower prices.
-Finally, there is cap risk, where any increases in interest rate above the cap price will cause the bond price to decline just as with an ordinary bond.
+While the interest rate is below the cap, a given change in interest rates will result in larger price changes the more time remaining until the reset date.
+The market may also demand a greater basis point spread than being offered by the security, resulting in lower prices.
+Finally, there is cap risk, where any increases in the interest rate above the cap price will cause the bond price to decline just as with an ordinary bond.

 Picking which scenarios to analyze depends on the investment objective of the manager, and possibly regulations.
 For instance, depositary institutions are often required to test a portfolio for a 1%, 2%, and 3% increase in interest rates.
-Highly leveraged portfolios, such as those managed by hedge funds, may test extreme scenarios — stress testing — since even small changes in interest rates can result in large losses in highly leveraged portfolios.
+Highly leveraged portfolios, such as those managed by hedge funds, may test extreme scenarios — stress testing — since even small changes in interest rates can cause large losses in highly leveraged portfolios.

 With a large bond portfolio, the full-valuation approach becomes computationally intensive, hence statistical models that can be performed more quickly and cover more scenarios have been developed to calculate interest rate risk.